Oyami-Srk/OmochaOS/README_en.md

 OmochaOS is my personal studying project.
 Some code and lower design is inherited from my old project archive branch [OmochaOS(original archive)](https://github.com/Oyami-Srk/OmochaOS/tree/original_omochaos).
 Why am I interseted in OS-Developing is under the readme of that branch.
 This version of OmochaOS will be rewrite from scratch.

+> English version of README may be different from Chinese version.
+The Chinese version is edited as primary README.

 # Build
 This Project is cmake-based, simply built the target `kernel.elf` for the `multiboot` standard kernel executable.